laurentlmx/timegate/README.md

 `Timegate.Check(parking lot number, day at 0:00, 0, 24h, 6 months)`

-If the vehicle enters and exits the parking lot several times that day, it will only be billed once, for the entire day, even though the events corresponding to its repeated entries and exits may have been communicated to the processing system with some delay but not more than 6 months later in order for the time lock request not to be rejected with a 'RejectTooOld' reason.
+If the vehicle enters and exits the parking lot several times that day, it will only be billed once, for the entire day, even though the events corresponding to its repeated entries and exits may have been communicated to the processing system with some delay.
+But not more than 6 months later in order for the time lock request not to be rejected with a 'RejectTooOld' reason.

-Technically, the Timegate module relies on an etcd database to **benefit from distributed lock management within a cluster** such as Kubernetes ; with processing workflows deployed as containers.
+Technically, the Timegate module relies on an etcd database to **benefit from distributed lock management within a cluster** such as Kubernetes ; where processing workflows would be deployed as containers.

 **About timestamps without a time window :**

 Singleton time locks are possible.
-However, the call `Timegate.Check(ID, timestamp, 0, 0, maxValidity)` is only meaningful and permitted for a Timegate instantiated in 'AdjacentNotAllowed' mode.
+However, the call `Timegate.Check(ID, timestamp, 0, 0, maxValidity)` is meaningful and permitted only for a Timegate instantiated in 'AdjacentNotAllowed' mode.

 Finally, the `Rollbacklease` function makes it possible to remove a time lock by specifying its lease ID and key.

-**Note :**
+**Notes :**

-In case of a processing workflow crash, and provided that the lease ID and key have been logged, it is possible to manually remove an orphaned time lock using commands such as `etcdctl lease revoke <lease_id>` and `etcdctl del <mykey>`.
+- In case of a processing workflow crash, and provided that the lease ID and key have been logged, it is possible to manually remove an orphaned time lock using commands such as `etcdctl lease revoke <lease_id>` and `etcdctl del <mykey>`
+- For examples on how to use the Timegate module, please have a look a the unit tests file